 Lymphatic Drainage of the Upper Limb

-This article will explore the anatomy of lymphatic drainage throughout the upper limb, and how this is relevant clinically.
+This article will explore the anatomy of lymphatic drainage throughout the upper limb – the lymphatic vessels, lymph nodes, and its clinical correlations.

 Superficial Lymphatic Vessels

 The superficial lymphatic vessels of the upper limb initially arise from lymphatic plexuses in the skin of the hand (networks of lymphatic capillaries beginning in the extracellular spaces).
-They then ascend up the arm, in close proximity to the major superficial veins:
+These vessels then travel up the arm in close proximity to the major superficial veins:

 - The vessels shadowing the basilic vein go on to enter the cubital lymph nodes.
 These are found medially to the vein, and proximally to the medial epicondyle of the humerus.
 Vessels carrying on from these nodes then continue up the arm, terminating in the lateral axillary lymph nodes.